GC03/ECS171_Group7/README.md

 ### What should happen?
 1. A new tab on your internet browser with the URL “localhost:3000” will appear, with the web page titled “ML Model Frontend”
 2. Go back to the code and run.
 The terminal will appear with the server is running - “Running on http://127.0.0.1:3000”
 3. Go back to the web page.
-Now filters can be entered into the input fields for a median housing price prediction to be generated.
+Now users can input data into the designated fields into the input fields to generate a prediction for median housing prices.

 ## Running Backend